 Okta Verify

 You will have to download and configure Okta Verify and set up the application on your devices.
-For more information, see the Okta Verify help page.
+You can read through these sample instructions specific to your device's operating system:

 - Windows devices